ARM-software/ebbr/source/chapter4-firmware-media.rst

    Fixed offsets to firmware data is supported only for legacy reasons.
    All new platforms are expected to use partitions to locate firmware files.

-   A future issues of this specification will disallow the use of fixed offsets.
+   A future version of this specification will disallow the use of fixed offsets.

 .. _section-gpt-parts: